Marcuss202/noliktavaNFC/README.md

 This project was built to explore:
 - Real-world NFC applications
 - Secure self-hosted infrastructure
-- Cloud + home server hybrid systems
+- Home server hybrid systems
 - Practical cybersecurity implementation

 It combines software engineering, infrastructure, and security into a single real-world system.